-Percy Gibson was born on 8 August 1833 in Newcastle upon Tyne, Northumberland, England, son of John Gibson and Margaret Gibson.
+Percy Gibson was born in England in c1836 in Northumberland, England, son of John Gibson and Margaret Gibson.
+He was baptised on 17 July 1836 at Alnwick, Northumberland.
 He married Elizabeth Margaret Stubbs (1840-1917) on 6 October 1860 at St Pauls Redfern, NSW and they had 4 sons and 4 daughters.
 Percy Gibson died on 5 December 1878 at his residence ’Mount Carmel’, Waterloo, aged 42 years and he was buried at Camperdown Cemetery.
 Percy Gibson left a Will and his estate and assets were assessed at £275.
 He lived in Wellington Street, Waterloo, NSW.

 Occupation & interests

 Percy Gibson carried out his blacksmithing business at 111 Bathurst Street, Sydney.